-Water utilities must work to safeguard their watershed and water supplies from drilling, fracking and coal mining, pipeline spills and oil train accidents, irresponsible logging practices and other disruptive impacts.44 Because they are NOTE: See Appendix for methodology and details.
+Water utilities must work to safeguard their watershed and water supplies from drilling, fracking and coal mining, pipeline spills and oil train accidents, irresponsible logging practices and other disruptive impacts.
+Because they are a natural buffer from pollution, forests and open lands protect water supplies, improve water quality and reduce drinking water treatment costs in manifest ways.
+Public sector utilities that have strong citizen engagement tend to have stronger watershed protections.

-Some private companies have sold land protecting water supplies to developers.47 In the 1980s, United Water transferred about 600 acres of land, originally acquired to protect the water supply in Bergen County, New Jersey, to its real estate development subsidiary, which planned to resell the land to developers for substantial profits.48 system was failing, had many water quality problems and needed a new treatment plant, in large part because of the private company's financial neglect and logging activities.49
+Some private companies have sold land protecting water supplies to developers.
+In the 1980s, United Water transferred about 600 acres of land, originally acquired to protect the water supply in Bergen County, New Jersey, to its real estate development subsidiary, which planned to resell the land to developers for substantial profits.

 Local governments also have paid the costs of private mismanagement.
 The city of Willits, California bought its water utility and watershed lands from a private firm in 1984, only to find that the company had failed to make required investments in the water system when it logged the valuable old timber from the land.
-The city's water
+The city's water system was failing, had many water quality problems and needed a new treatment plant, in large part because of the private company's financial neglect and logging activities.